-EUROPEAN SPACE AGENCY,J. HUART / SCIENCE PHOTO LIBRARY EUROPEAN SPACE AGENCY,J. HUART / SCIENCE PHOTO LIBRARY
+DAVID A. HARDY, FUTURES: 50 YEARS IN SPACE / SCIENCE PHOTO LIBRARY DAVID A. HARDY, FUTURES: 50 YEARS IN SPACE / SCIENCE PHOTO LIBRARY

-SMART-1 lunar spacecraft heading towards the Moon, artwork.
+SMART-1 lunar spacecraft arriving at the Moon, artwork.
 This spacecraft is the first part of the European Space Agency (ESA) SMART (Small Missions for Advanced Research in Technology) programme.
-It is the first ESA spacecraft to travel to and orbit the Moon, where it will look for water ice.
-It is only a metre wide and weighs much less than other spacecraft.
-It uses an ion drive, powered by solar panels (blue), to move from the Earth to the Moon.
-Launched in September 2003, it will arrive at the Moon 16 months later.
+It is the first ESA spacecraft to travel to and orbit the Moon.
+It is propelled by a new type of engine called an ion drive.
+This works by accelerating xenon ions in a magnetic field.
+This only provides a small amount of thrust, but it is very light and more efficient than a conventional engine.
+Craft powered by ion drives will be able to reach greater speeds than rocket-propelled craft, but the acceleration is slower.
+SMART-1 will arrive at the Moon in December 2004.

 Model release not required.
 Property release not required.